davidmigloz/langchain_dart/packages/langchain/README.md

 ![LangChain.dart](https://raw.githubusercontent.com/davidmigloz/langchain_dart/main/docs/img/langchain.dart.png)

 - 📃 **Model I/O:** LangChain offers a unified API for interacting with various LLM providers (e.g. OpenAI, Google, Mistral, Ollama, etc.), allowing developers to switch between them with ease.
-Additionally, it provides tools for managing model inputs (prompt templates and example selectors) and parses the resulting model outputs (output parsers).
+Additionally, it provides tools for managing model inputs (prompt templates and example selectors) and parsing the resulting model outputs (output parsers).
 - 📚 **Retrieval:** assists in loading user data (via document loaders), transforming it (with text splitters), extracting its meaning (using embedding models), storing (in vector stores) and retrieving it (through retrievers) so that it can be used to ground the model's responses (i.e. Retrieval-Augmented Generation or RAG).
 - 🤖 **Agents:** "bots" that leverage LLMs to make informed decisions about which available tools (such as web search, calculators, database lookup, etc.) to use to accomplish the designated task.